 If you’re going to go this route, it’s generally best to make a much larger batch of root at a time, say 1/2 cup or more, depending on the size of your bowl.

 You can see a video of this process here:

-Some find that adding the water and kava to a blender, and blending for 3-4 minutes prior to kneeding cuts down on the kneeding time, and makes a good kava.
+Some find that adding the water and kava to a blender, and blending for 3-4 minutes prior to kneading cuts down on the kneading time, and makes good kava.
 It’s an optional step, and if you have a blender handy, it’s probably worth doing.
-When I was making traditional kava, I would blend it and let it sit for about 45 minutes before kneeding.
+When I was making traditional kava, I would blend it and let it sit for about 45 minutes before kneading.

 Many people who make kava like to experiment with different adjuncts that may or may not increase the potency or flavor of kava.
 A few of the common ones are discussed here.

 Adding milk or coconut milk to the water, or replacing the water entirely with coconut milk, is not uncommon.
 In theory, the fat in the milk will help extract the kava, though I never noticed any difference in potency when using these adjuncts.

 Fruit juices are often added to kava in order to help mask the taste.
 It works, but I try to avoid carby juices in general, so it’s not something I do.
 If you are a juice person, go to town, it definitely helps with the flavor.

 Generally, I chase my kava with carbonated water.
 I find that the carbonated water somehow overwhelms my taste buds, and overrides the kava flavor.

 Soy lecithin is a fat source that can be added to kava, which in theory aids in extraction, and therefore potency.
 When I was doing traditional kava preparations, I would add about 1 tbsp soy lecithin to the mixture, but honestly, I didn’t notice any potency difference.